 You may have pain.
 Communicate to your nurse where your pain is and at what intensity.
 We use a scale from 1-10, 10 is the worst pain and 1 is the least amount of pain.

 When you are having pain, ask for pain medication.
-At first you will receive pain medication through your intravenous line.
-As your stomach wakes up and you are able to tolerate fluid and foods by mouth, we encourage you to use the pain pills that have been prescribed.
+At first you may receive pain medication through your intravenous line.
+As your stomach wakes up and you are able to tolerate fluid and foods by mouth.
+Oral medications will be given for pain control.

 Some patients do not require narcotic pain medication and can manage their pain with Tylenol or an anti-inflammatory pill.
 Typically the pills will last longer in your system than the intravenous medication.
 Always check with your surgeon while in the hospital for preferred, non-narcotic, over-the-counter pain medication recommendations.